Note

 - Azure portal

-The images in the following sections show example pricing in US Dollars.
-The mentioned prices are for example purposes only.
+The examples in the following sections use pricing in US Dollars and all mentioned prices are for example purposes only.
 They are not intended to imply actual costs.

 Estimate cost online using the pricing calculator